 The Sit-to-Rise Test

-This test is a strong predictor to later health.
+This test is a strong predictor of later health.
 It is also used to tell the mortality risk in elders.
 The test is easy to understand.
 It basically finds out how well you sit on the floor and how you get back up.
 The sit-to-rise test is done without the aid of any supportive devices, no pillows and cushions as well.
 You perform the test all on your own.

-The highest possible score for this test is 10 while the lowest score is zero.
+The highest possible score for this test is 10, while the lowest score is zero.
 If you use your forearm, knee, hands or the side of your leg, you are deducted one point from your overall score.
 For partial loss of balance, only 0.5 is deducted.

 For more information about the test and how you are scored, check out this video presented by Angela Rippon and Dr. Chris van Tulleken on BBC.